cian-chambliss-personal/thingify/README.md

 # Primatives

-- Null (shape) -- the shape is not visible / it is used for arrangoing other items.
+- Null (shape) -- the shape is not visible / it is used for arranging other items.
 - Sphere
 - \# sided Sphere (# of sides - i.e. 4 sided sphere - four sections around )
 - Cube